ANCA: Override Turkey’s Armenian Genocide Veto

 The ANCA joined with Kurdish and other local organizations in protests in front of the White House and the Turkish Consulate in Los Angeles over the weekend.
 The ANCA Western Region, Kurdish Community of Southern California, and AYF Western U.S. organized the Sunday protest calling attention to Turkey’s genocidal policy against Kurdish, Armenian, and other minorities.
 Fox 11 was among the local stations covering the protest.

 The ANCA-WR also added a new sub-panel on Saturday, October 19 at its upcoming 2019 ANC-WR Grassroots Conference, discussing Turkey’s illegal invasion of Syria: its impact and ramifications.
-Dr. Khatchig Mouradian from Columbia University and legal expert Edvin Minassian, Esq. will discuss the topic.
-Click here for tickets.
+Dr. Khatchig Mouradian from Columbia University and Legal Expert Edvin Minassian, Esq. will discuss the topic.
+For tickets, visit the website.

-The ANCA is working with a coalition of Kurdish, Greek, Assyrian/Syriac/Chaldean, human rights and religious freedom groups to coordinate a protest during the recently announced November 13th meeting between President Trump and President Erdogan in Washington, DC.
-ANCA and VOA Turkey news footage of President Erdogan’s May 2017 visit to Washington DC showed the President ordering his security guards and supporters to attack peaceful protesters in Sheridan Circle, across the street from the Turkish Ambassador’s residence.
+The ANCA is working with a coalition of Kurdish, Greek, Assyrian/Syriac/Chaldean, human rights, and religious freedom groups to coordinate a protest during the recently announced November 13 meeting between President Trump and President Erdogan in Washington, D.C.
+ANCA and VOA Turkey news footage of President Erdogan’s May 2017 visit to Washington D.C. showed the President ordering his security guards and supporters to attack peaceful protesters in Sheridan Circle, across the street from the Turkish Ambassador’s residence.

 Additional protests are planned in major U.S. cities and will be announced soon.